-- Description: Design and construction of a 1.0 MG elevated storage tank for the Westside IV Pressure Plane. - Purpose: In order to meet operational storage requirements and higher water demand due to the projected population, additional storage facilities are needed in the Westside IV Pressure Plane.
-This project was recommended in the 2005 Water Master Plan Update. - Allocation: This project is allocated 43% to growth in the study period.
-Allocation was determined using projected growth in demand (2024-2031) in the Westside IV Pressure Plane, divided by the added capacity from the elevated storage tank (1 MG).
+Description: Design and construction of a 1.0 MG elevated storage tank for the Westside IV the projected population, additional storage facilities are needed in the Westside IV Pressure Plane.
+This project was recommended in the 2005 Water Master Plan using projected growth in demand (2024-2031) in the Westside IV Pressure Plane, divided by the added capacity from the elevated storage tank (1 MG).